 Yes, you should always rinse the head of cauliflower before you begin.
 The key is to dry it off after you have rinsed it.
 This is because excess moisture can cause it to become mushy as it roasts.

-Could I Use A Different Vegetable Instead of Cauliflower?
+Could I Use A Different Vegetable?

 Yes, you can swap the cauliflower or add in some other veggies with it.
 Broccoli, Brussels sprouts, mushrooms, and asparagus would all be great choices.